Written by landlords! Tried and true strategies for finding a home.

 How much?
 State Farm Insurance will sell a $300,000 liability policy for around $300 a year.
 This is a small price to pay to help your landlord feel good about renting to you.
 Resources for Renter's Insurance.

 6. Money Talks.
-Consider offering an additional pet deposit to cover any damages - or, as we learned with Atomic Betty's example - offer to pay any extra costs to help a landlord buy a new policy from a non-discriminatory company.
+Consider offering an additional pet deposit to cover any damages or offer to pay any extra costs to help a landlord buy a new insurance policy from a non-discriminatory company.
 Dog friendly companies and agents listed HERE.

 7. Stay Honest.
 Never try to hide your dog or sign a lease that doesn’t allow dogs.
 You’re much safer if you stay honest and if you have the landlord add your dog’s name and breed to the lease.
 If you decide to hide your dog, you’re at the mercy of ill-informed neighbors who might turn you in!
 Landlords are more likely to evict dogs when they’re pressured by neighbors or if they’re caught off guard.